alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 To smooth the traffic we set up an HAProxy in each filter server.
 It is an amazing product that works very well for some large Internet services such as Stack Overflow.
-It would then redirect the traffic to the Erlang server.
+It would receive the traffic, then redirect it to the Erlang server.
 This scheme was an improvement, although not completely successful: the filter servers worked for a minute or two before collapsing in a miserable pile.